 Caption: An aerial view of the base with a formation of troops in the foreground (front left) and the expansive quartermaster training facilities in the background.
 (F.E.
 Warren ICBM Heritage Museum Photograph)

-In the draw down that came after the war ended, the fort’s future seemed uncertain, however the Army corps of Engineers started an aviation engineering school there in 1946, and then in 1948, the (recently independent) United States Air Force (USAF) took charge of the post.
-It was then placed under Air Training Command, which stood up the 3450th Technical Training Wing.
-The following year, on 7 October 1949, the fort’s name was officially changed to Francis E. Warren Air Force Base (AFB).
-The base maintained a robust technical training school mission well into the later part of the next decade.
+In the draw down that came after the war ended, the fort’s future seemed uncertain, however the U.S. Army Corps of Engineers started an aviation engineering school there in 1946, and then in 1947, the (recently independent) United States Air Force (USAF) took charge of the post and stood up the 463d Air Force Base Unit.
+In 1948 the 463d was reorganized as the 3450th Technical Training Wing.
+The following year, on Oct.
+7, 1949, the fort’s name was officially changed to Francis E. Warren Air Force Base.
+The base maintained a robust technical training mission well into the later part of the next decade.

 With the onset of the Cuban Missile Crisis (16-28 October 1962) the 389 SMW placed all its Atlas missiles in launch configuration and maintained a ready posture until 27 November 1962—when the crisis finally abated.
 At about that same time missile silo construction in the area had already commenced in order to prepare for the coming deployment of 200 (vastly superior, solid fuel) LGM-30 Minuteman IB ICBMs.
 The command of the new missile system was entrusted to the 90th Strategic Missile Wing which was activated at F.E.
 Warren on 1 July 1963.